mcv-m6-video/mcv-m6-2021-team8/README.md

 We are experimenting on Python3.7
 - datasets/: AICity_data dataset path, frames of video
 - annotations/: useful annotations for evaluate the resluts
+- utils/: useful tools to do different things, such as transfer frames to gif image

 ## Week1
 - **Task 1:** Segmentation metrics.
 Understand precision & recall.